Fundraising Consultant Fees: The Ultimate Nonprofit’s Guide

-If your fundraising consultant takes your nonprofit seriously, they’ll never rope you in with hidden fees or add-on costs meant to inflate your bill.
+If your fundraising consultant takes your nonprofit seriously, they’ll never mislead you or unnecessarily inflate your bill.
 However, it’s quite likely that over the course of your partnership with a consultant that you’ll need to make an additional investment or two.

 After all, nonprofit fundraising can be unpredictable!
 Your team may realize you need specialized services or extra attention from your consultant that wasn’t accounted for in your original price quote.